-d.
-Not indefinite
+4. Not indefinite:

 Either party may withdraw consent at any time.
 Withdrawal of consent may be expressed by "no" or outwardly demonstrated by words or actions that clearly indicate a desire to end sexual activity.
 Once consent is withdrawn, sexual activity must cease immediately.